jsa4000/Getting-Started-GitHub/01_INSTALLATION.md

 ###2.3 Fork and Clone an Existing repository

-This Fork operation doesn't exist in Git.
+The Fork operation doesn't exist in Git.
 This is an extension of Git that Github has taken into consideration.

 A Fork is basically a copy (clone) of a repository into another.
 After the Fork, both repositories are totally independent from each other.
 Forking a repository allows you to freely experiment with changes without affecting the original project.
 Most commonly, forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.